MarkMaaaaa/Generative-Adversarial-Control-model-for-AV-Test/Meeting/Meeting Records.md

 5. how to add ACC (AV's model) into RNN?

 in each cell, use a0,v0,v1,d to obtain a1, and then add a1 to RNN (resNet).

+# 2023-0404

+## train GS

+start training GS model

+use a set of ttcs to train simu net and use min ttc to train combined model

+# 2023-0411

+## train GS

+change RNN to MLP

+now GS can get a good result in car following model. dangerous scenario is [10, 20, 30, -3, 1].